pyfsi/coconut/coupling_components/solver_wrappers/pc_fluent/pc_fluent.md

 The swept volume is assigned to the corresponding interface cells and used to calculate the mass and energy source terms within these cells.
 The flow and energy equations, incorporating these source terms, are then solved in the liquid domain, and the resulting interface heat flux is recorded by the *`store_heat_flux`* UDF.

-Within the solid domain, only the energy equation is solved.
-To limit the temperature to the melting temperature $T_m$, a Darcy-like source term is used, which becomes very large when $T > T_m$:
-$$
--C \cdot \rho \cdot c_p \frac{T - T_m}{dt}
-$$
-with $\rho$ the density of the PCM, $c_p$ the specific heat, $dt$ the time step size of the simulation and $C$ a large constant, currently set to $10^8$.
-As such, the temperature is forced to the melting temperature whenever it would exceed this upper limit.
+Within the solid domain, the conservation equations for mass, momentum and energy are solved.
+The mass- and momentum equation, however, have a trivial solution, but should be included to account for the ALE terms due to mesh motion.
+A temperature boundary condition is set to the malting temperature at the phase change interface, just as in the liquid domain.
+The mesh is deformed and the volume change is accounted for in the same way as in the liquid domain: using mass and source terms based on the swept volume of each cell face at the interface.

-The heat flux profile returned by the liquid solver serves as input for the solid solver through the *`set_heat_flux`* UDF.
+The heat flux profile returned by the liquid solver serves as input for the solid solver through the *`read_liquid_hf`* UDF.
-The *`update_cell_enthalpy`* UDF stores the cell enthalpy of cells adjacent to the interface, which is necessary for the energy source term.
+The heat flux values are stored in the UDM (user-defined memory) of the cells adjacent to the cell faces at the interface.
-The energy equation with the correct source term is then solved, enabling the calculation of the new interface displacement.
+These will later be used to calculate the interface displacment.

 This is done through the *`write_displacement`* UDF, where the Stefan condition is applied to each cell face at the interface.
 The displacement follows from the interface velocity $v_{itf}$, which can be determined by enforcing the Stefan condition: